concourse/rfcs/008-k8s-runtime/proposal.md

 https://github.com/tektoncd

 ## Unit of Execution
+Tekton consists of two main abstractions; `Task` or `Pipeline` - each with an eqiovalent `*Run` resource representing their execution.

+We'll need to determine how we should best use the `Task` or `Pipeline` resources to schedule Concourse workloads. `Task`s seem like they might be a decent abstraction for execution of a build step, although they do also support multiple, sequential steps, so they could map to `Builds` from Concourse.

 ## Image Support
 From https://github.com/tektoncd/pipeline/issues/639 it seems like image building is taking some precident in Tekton to allow users to build an image and use it for a later Task.

 ## Volume Caching
 https://github.com/tektoncd/pipeline/blob/master/docs/developers/README.md#how-are-resources-shared-between-tasks

 `PipelineRun` supports using a [Persistent Volume